OpenChatAlytics/OpenChatAlytics/README.md

 You should be able to see the container running by executing:
 `docker ps`

-To ssh into the container run
+To ssh into the container run:
 `docker exec -i -t chatalytics bash`

 To stop the container run: